Hot Mix 5

-The Hot Mix 5 are an American DJ team originating from Chicago, Illinois, who were chosen by WBMX Program Director, Lee Michaels in 1981.
-The founding members were Farley "Funkin" Keith (later known as Farley "Jackmaster" Funk), Mickey "Mixin" Oliver, Ralphi Rosario, Kenny "Jammin" Jason, and Scott "Smokin" Silz.
-In 1984, Scott Silz was asked to leave the group and was replaced by Julian "Jumpin" Perez in 1985, as the winner of a HMF sponsored DJ Battle.
-Another DJ, Jeff Davis, was supposed to be a sixth member, but Silz mentioned in an interview that he never showed up, leaving just the five members.
-Julian's tenure as a member was about a year and then, Mario "Smokin" Diaz, became a member of the group and played with them throughout their radio time in Chicago.
+The Hot Mix 5 are an American DJ team originating from Chicago, Illinois, who were chosen by WBMX Program Director, Lee Michaels in 1981 to create Hot Mixes for a radio show Lee named, "Saturday Night Live, Ain't no Jive".
+Founding team members included Farley "Funkin" Keith (later known as Farley "Jackmaster" Funk), Mickey "Mixin" Oliver, Ralphi Rosario, Kenny "Jammin" Jason, and Scott "Smokin" Silz.
+Another DJ, Jeff Davis, was supposed to be the sixth member, but he never showed up.
+The show rose to #1 in the Chicago radio ratings garnering over 2 million listeners.
+WBMX in turn rose from the worst ratings to the #1 radio station in Chicago.
+In 1984, Scott Silz was asked to leave the group and was replaced by Julian Perez as he was the winner of a HMF sponsored DJ Battle.
+Perez's tenure lasted about a year and then after his departure, several Djs were invited to guest on the WBMX Hot Mix 5 mix show.
+Steve Hurley, Mario "Smokin" Diaz, Martin Luna and Frankie Hollywood were all guest Djs.
+Mario "Smokin" Diaz, became a member of the group and had the longest tenure with the Hot Mix 5 throughout their radio time in Chicago.